ecoiahq/content-ops-starter/content/pages/digital-services.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: center">From full website development to SEO and
+      <div style="text-align: center">From full website development to social
-      search engine marketing, We provide a comprehensive suite of digital services designed to amplify your impact and drive sustainable growth in today’s competitive digital landscape. </div>
+      media management, we provide a comprehensive suite of digital services designed to amplify your impact and drive sustainable growth in today’s competitive digital landscape.</div>

     actions: []
     colors: bg-dark-fg-light